yeshua453/website/docs/controls/barchart.md

 ### `border`

 The border around the chart.

-The value is the instance of `ft.Border` class.
+The value is an instance of [`border.Border`](/docs/reference/types/border) class.

 ### `horizontal_grid_lines`